HueByte/ImgToAsciiFromUrl/README.md

 # ImgToAsciiFromUrl
 # Convert any image to ascii!
-I made is as training for images analyzing
+I made this as training for images analyzing